kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 excavated in the earth, half built up and roofed in with unhewn stones.
 Anything more sombre and unhomelike than these piles of black basalt boulders it is impossible to conceive.
-It would be too ridiculous to imagine the sentiment of ❛Home, sweet home !❜ entering into the head of an inhabitant of Derat, and most of the villages of Bashan are similar to it.
+It would be too ridiculous to imagine the sentiment of ❛Home, sweet home!❜ entering into the head of an inhabitant of Derat, and most of the villages of Bashan are similar to it.
 The town stands above a deep ravine, at the bottom of which flows the Yarmuk, the ancient Hieromax, which we crossed by a ford close to the river-side, where we found two fine sarcophagi,